Kris Aquino: Film

 Other films include: Feng Shui, a Star Cinema production that featured Chinese influences and omen.
 Feng Shui, which was made during the wave of "Asian-style horror" flicks that spread throughout the continent after 2002's.
 The Ring made P137 million.
 It was the highest grossing Filipino movie of 2004, and the second most successful movie overall that year, next to Spider-Man 2, which earned more than P225 million.
 In 2006, Sukob, another horror thriller, became the highest grossing Filipino film of all time surpassing Ang Tanging Ina and Anak.
-She also starred alongside Vice Ganda and Ai-Ai Delas Alas in Sisterakas, a 2012 Metro Manila Film Festival entry.
+She also starred alongside Vice Ganda and Ai-Ai delas Alas in Sisterakas, a 2012 Metro Manila Film Festival entry.

 In 2018, she played Princess Intan in Crazy Rich Asians.

 Illness

-Aquino's health has detoriated by 2022.
+Aquino's health has deteriorated by 2022.
 Aquino was diagnosed with chronic spontaneous urticaria in 2018 after undergoing tests in Singapore out of concern that she might be suffering from lupus.
 In May 2022, Aquino disclosed that she has a life-threatening condition but dispelled rumors that she was "dying" and confined in an intensive care unit.
-She has also stated to have autoimmune thyroiditis and vasculitis.
+She has also been stated to have autoimmune thyroiditis and vasculitis.

 In June 2022, she disclosed her eosinophilic granulomatosis with polyangiitis diagnosis, adding that she is going to reside in the United States to receive treatment for her condition.

+As of October 2023, Aquino is living in Orange County, California.

+In the Valentine's Day 2024 episode of Fast Talk with Boy Abunda, Aquino, via Zoom revealed that her hemoglobin count dropped to an alarming 8.7, her face has a butterfly rash due to a fifth autoimmune disease and has several light scratches, an effect of eosinophilic granulomatosis with polyangiitis.
+She also suffers from fluctuating blood pressure, swollen knees and bones per Mixed connective tissue disease, CREST syndrome and Rheumatoid arthritis and her heart's muscles around it were swollen.
+In September, she returned to the Philippines to begin her second immunosuppressant infusions for her six autoimmune conditions.
+In November, Kris underwent a PICC line insertion in a peripheral vein.

+In February 2025, Aquino was diagnosed with fibromyalgia.
+In April 2025, she revealed that she had been diagnosed with a total of nine autoimmune diseases and was being confined at a "safe zone" in Bonifacio Global City.